-Much information is also gleaned from posts (mainly by Peter Mather) in various threads relating to Armmite F4 on The Back Shed Forum.
-Many contributors may recognise their work within this document and are thanked for their contributions.
+Much information is also gleaned from posts (mainly by Peter Mather) in various threads relating to Armmite H7 on The Back Shed Forum.

 The assembler of this manual is Gerry Allardice.
 It is distributed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Australia license (CC BY-NC-SA 3.0)